qwd/dev-site/docs/_en/finance/billing-and-payment.md

 Payment will be prioritized to fill negative balance, which means unpaid bills that are already in effect (e.g., monthly bills or mid-month bills) will be paid automatically, and the remainder will be placed to your balance.

-For bills that are not yet effective (like created saving plan bills), positive balances will not be paid automatically and you will need to use the [Pay the specified bill](/en/docs/finance/billing-and-payment/#pay-the-specified-bill) method.
+For bills that are not yet effective (like created savings plan bills), positive balances will not be paid automatically and you will need to use the [Pay the specified bill](/en/docs/finance/billing-and-payment/#pay-the-specified-bill) method.

 The minimum amount for each payment is CNY 0.01.
 If you have a negative balance, the minimum amount must be such that the balance is greater than or equal to zero.

 Once again, you cannot apply for a VAT invoice for a positive amount added to your balance, you need to apply for an invoice based on the amount of the bill after paying the bill using your balance.

-### Saving plans payment
+### Savings plans payment

-If you have a [saving plan](/en/docs/finance/saving-plans/), the commitment amount in the saving plan will automatically cover the cost of the pay-as-you-go subscription.
-If the saving plan expires or the commitment amount is used up, you will need to pay the remaining cost of the month (if any) at the beginning of the next month.
+If you have a [savings plan](/en/docs/finance/savings-plans/), the commitment amount in the savings plan will automatically cover the cost of the pay-as-you-go subscription.
+If the savings plan expires or the commitment amount is used up, you will need to pay the remaining cost of the month (if any) at the beginning of the next month.

 ### Payment methods